‘Bucket list’ penis cutter jailed for five years for ‘abhorrent’ procedure

 He was handed two years in custody suspended for two years and 100 hours of unpaid work.

-He was also handed 60 days of rehabilitation activity and an alcohol treatment requirement.
+He was also handed 60 days of rehabilitation activity requirement and an alcohol treatment requirement.

 Judge Lucraft said Gustavson played a “pivotal role” in the offences committed for sexual and financial reasons and posted on his pay-per-view “eunuch maker” website.